Master Productivity: 15 Expert-Approved Daily Tips

 On your phone, on your desktop, everything.
 Noises, bounces, shakes, vibrations, everything.

-Going into “Do Not Disturb” mode made me 10 x more productive, and it’s such an easy fix.
-Just check things when you need to or at specific predetermined times throughout the day, and you’ll get so much more done.
+Going into “Do Not Disturb” mode made me ten times more productive, and it’s such an easy fix.
+Just check things when you need to or at predetermined times throughout the day, and you’ll get much more done.

 Here are a few of my other productivity and efficiency tips: